MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-RemoteDomain.md

 ```

 ### -TrustedMailInboundEnabled
-The TrustedMailInboundEnabled parameter specifies whether Exchange will treat e-mail received from this remote domain as trusted messages.
+The TrustedMailInboundEnabled parameter specifies whether Exchange will treat email received from this remote domain as trusted messages.
 If you set this parameter to $true, all incoming messages from this remote domain are considered safe and they will bypass content and recipient filtering.

 We recommend that you set this parameter to $true for cross-premises deployment scenarios.